 Here are a couple more options for where to stay in the Eastern Azores:

-On the island of Santa Maria is the exquisite Azorean Azure.
+On the island of Santa Maria is this exquisite villa.
 Sleeping up to 4 people, this home provides 360º vistas of the volcanic landscape, azure sea and Cypress trees.
 You can even open the skylight and pick plants to make tea infusions from!
 See availability and choose your dates.

 Central Azores: Where to stay on Terceira, Pico, São Jorge, Graciosa and Faial